-The new policy could also include a commitment that the Board will attempt to make the experience of attending a hearing as informal and friendly as possible.
+The new policy could also have an increased focus on supporting public engagement and participation.
+For example, it could provide more detail about the ways in which people can get involved and the types of information/support that can or will be made available to enable them to participate.
+The policy could also include a commitment that the Board will attempt to make the experience of attending a hearing as informal and friendly as possible.
 This can be a particularly important commitment for many community members, who may feel intimidated by overly formal processes and environments.